JonLiu024/Conservatory-Donation-Management-App/README.md

 Phase 3

 - As a user I want to know the total funding required for animals of each conservation status
-- As a feature the system will automatically remove the animal whose raised funds has exceeds the target funding.
-The extra funds collected in the last donation will be transferred as funding for an animal that receive the least funding and have the most concerned conservation status
+- As a feature the system will automatically remove the animals whose raised funds has exceeded the target funding.
+The extra funds collected in the last donation will be transferred to an animal that has the least funding and have the most concerned conservation status